We’ve all been there.

 And much as I hate to point this out, if you fail to communicate your ideas well, someone else who’s less worthy of attention and funding will spin their own shtick and steal the spotlight.

-Here at First Create the Media, we’re experts at weaving real, ground-breaking science into compelling stories that get the attention they deserve from the audiences that matter.
+Here at First Create the Media, we’re experts at weaving real, ground-breaking science into compelling stories that get the attention they deserve from the audiences that matter to you.

-If you need a helping hand crafting your great science into a great story – whether that’s a pitch deck, public presentation, website, blog, or anything else – just get in touch.
+If you need a helping hand crafting your great science into a great story and getting it out into the world – from a pitch deck to a full communications strategy – just get in touch.